-Our analysis also draws on detailed administrative data from the implementing MFI for the surveyed clients.
+Administrative Data Our analysis also draws on detailed administrative data from the implementing MFI for the surveyed clients.
 This contains information on all loans taken from the MFI during the study period, including amount borrowed (at the loan-level), the interest rate, repayment amount, the date of disbursement, tenure, purpose of the loan and default.
-This provides us with reliable information on the disbursement of all loans from the implementing MFI, allowing us to track trends in loan uptake over time.15 models using the sample for whom baseline and endline data was collected (and so actual baseline toilet ownership is known), we obtain very similar impacts as those reported in Section 5.
+This provides us with reliable information on the disbursement of all loans from the implementing MFI, allowing us to track trends in loan uptake over time.
+Finally, we make use of credit bureau data on clients' outstanding loans from other microfinance institutions to obtain credit history information, and